/faq

 How do you approach backend architecture?

-• Are easy to debug
+• easy to reason about

 Monoliths or microservices?